MilkeeyCat/ddnet_protocol/docs/packer.md

 const char *ddnet_unpacker_get_string(DDNetUnpacker *unpacker);
 ```

-Use `ddnet_unpacker_init` to get the value for `DDNetUnpacker *unpacker`
+Use `ddnet_unpacker_init()` to get the value for `DDNetUnpacker *unpacker`.
-it returns the next null terminated string in the unpacker data
+It returns the next null terminated string in the unpacker data and also
-and also progresses the internal unpacker state to point to the next element
+progresses the internal unpacker state to point to the next element.

-applies `STRING_SANITIZE` by default
+Applies `STRING_SANITIZE` by default.
+If you want a string without
-if you want a string without sanitization use
+sanitization use:

 ```C
 uint8_t bytes[] = {'f', 'o', 0x03, 'o', 0x00};